farmOS/farmOS/docs/development/api.md

 Here is a `curl` command to create that log in farmOS:

     curl -X POST [AUTH] -H 'Content-Type: application/json' -d '{"name": "Test observation via REST", "type": "farm_observation", "timestamp": "1526584271"}' [URL]/log

+### Creating taxonomy terms

+farmOS allows farmers to build vocabularies of terms for various categorization purposes.
+These are referred to as "taxonomies" in farmOS (and Drupal), although "vocabulary" is sometimes used interchangeably.

+Some things that are represented as taxonomy terms include quantity units, crops/varieties, animal species/breeds, input materials, and log categories.
+See "Endpoints" above for specific API endpoints URLs.

+A very basic taxonomy term JSON structure looks like this:

+    {
+      "tid": "3",
+      "name": "Cabbage",
+      "description": "",
+      "vocabulary": {
+        "id": "7",
+        "resource": "taxonomy_vocabulary",
+      },
+      "parent": [
+        {
+          "id": "10",
+          "resource": "taxonomy_term",
+        },
+      ],
+      "weight": "5",
+    }

+The `tid` is the unique ID of the term (database primary key).
+When creating a new term, the only required fields are `name` and `vocabulary`.
+The vocabulary is an ID that corresponds to the specific vocabulary the term will be a part of (eg: quantity units, crops/varieties, log categories, etc).
+The fields `parent` and `weight` control term hierarchy and ordering (a heavier `weight` will sort it lower in the list).

+When fetching a list of terms from farmOS, you can filter by the vocabulary's "machine name" (or "bundle") like so:

+    curl [AUTH] [URL]/taxonomy_term.json?bundle=farm_crops

+When creating a new term, however, you need to provide the vocabulary ID in the term object, not the machine name/bundle.
+In order to get the vocabulary ID, you can look it up using the `/taxonomy_vocabulary` endpoint, which lists all available vocabularies.

+The vocabulary ID may be different from one farmOS system to another, so if you save it internally in your application, just know that it may not correspond to the same vocabulary on another farmOS.
+Therefore it is recommended that you look it up each time you need it.

+For example, to get the `vid` that corresponds to the `farm_crops` vocabulary:

+    curl [AUTH] [URL]taxonomy_vocabulary.json?machine_name=farm_crops

+Before you create a new term, you should check to see if it already exists:

+    curl [AUTH] [URL]/taxonomy_term.json?bundle=farm_crops&name=Broccoli

+Then, you can create a new term (replace `[VID]` with the ID of the vocabulary the term should be added to):

+    curl [AUTH] -X POST -H 'Content-Type: application/json' -d '{"name": "Broccoli", "vocabulary": "[VID]"}' [URL]/taxonomy_term

 ## Updating records